auratohq/payment-icons/RIGHTS.md

-# Artwork, attribution and rights
+# Copyright, artwork, and attribution

 This collection contains third-party brand marks, flags, currency symbols, category icons and generated or adapted artwork.
 It is maintained for identifying and discussing payment-related entities.